Niger crisis deepens as France plans evacuation and coup leaders get support from neighbouring juntas | Politics

 - Niger

-France on Tuesday announced a planned evacuation from Niger after a military coup there won backing from two other West African nations ruled by mutinous soldiers.
+France prepared to evacuate French and European nationals from Niger on Tuesday, telling them to carry no more than a small bag, after a military coup there won backing from three other West African nations ruled by mutinous soldiers.

-The French Foreign Ministry in Paris said the evacuation “will happen rapidly”.
-It gave no other immediate details.
+The French Foreign Ministry in Paris cited recent violence that targeted the French Embassy in Niamey, the capital, as one of the reasons for the decision.

+The closure of Niger's airspace also "leaves our compatriots unable to leave the country by their own means," the ministry said.

-The French decision to evacuate comes amid a deepening crisis sparked by the coup last week against Niger's democratically elected president, Mohamed Bazoum.
+The evacuation comes amid a deepening crisis sparked by the coup last week against Niger's democratically elected president, Mohamed Bazoum.
+It was starting Tuesday for French and European citizens who wish to leave, the French ministry said in a statement.
+It gave no other details.

 The West African regional body known as ECOWAS announced travel and economic sanctions against Niger on Sunday and said it would use force if the coup leaders don't reinstate Bazoum within one week.
 Bazoum's government was one of the West's last democratic partners against West African extremists.

-In a joint statement from Mali and Burkina Faso, their military governments wrote that ''any military intervention against Niger will be considered as a declaration of war against Burkina Faso and Mali”.

-Col Abdoulaye Maiga, Mali's state minister for territorial administration and decentralisation, read the statement on Malian state TV Monday evening.
-The two countries also denounced ECOWAS economic sanctions as “illegal, illegitimate and inhumane” and refused to apply them.
+In a joint statement, the military governments of Mali and Burkina Faso said that ''any military intervention against Niger will be considered as a declaration of war against Burkina Faso and Mali."
+Col. Abdoulaye Maiga, Mali's state minister for territorial administration and decentralisation, read the statement on Malian state TV Monday evening.
+The two countries also denounced the ECOWAS economic sanctions as "illegal, illegitimate and inhumane" and refused to apply them.

 Mali and Burkina Faso have each undergone two coups since 2020, as soldiers overthrew governments claiming they could do a better job fighting increasing jihadi violence linked to al-Qaida and the Islamic State group.
 ECOWAS has sanctioned both countries and suspended them from the bloc, but never threatened to use force.